salesforce/lwc/packages/@lwc/style-compiler/README.md

     -   `customProperties` (object, optional)
         -   `resolverModule` (boolean, optional) - module name for the custom properties resolve
     -   `scoped` (boolean, optional) - true if the styles are scoped (via Light DOM style scoping)
+    -   `disableSyntheticShadowSupport` (boolean, optional) - true if synthetic shadow DOM support is not needed, which can result in smaller output

 **Return:**